ikorotkaya/blog/src/pages/posts/partial-type.md

 In this updated type definition:

-- `Record<TSortableField, SortNulls>`: This means we’re creating a type where each sortable field should have a corresponding `SortNulls` value.
+- `Record<TSortableField, SortNulls>`: this means we’re creating a type where each sortable field should have a corresponding `SortNulls` value.
-- `Partial<...>`: By wrapping the record with `Partial`, we make it so you can include any or none of the fields.
+- `Partial<...>`: by wrapping the record with `Partial`, we make it so you can include any or none of the fields.
 Each property becomes optional.

 This tweak makes you code adaptable to different scenarios without errors.